The union of all files from all check-ins in the top-level directory

 This is not specific to renpy-ttk but it's easy to forget about it.

-ones, Ren'Py will not regenerate them, so I suggest keeping those as
+.rpy ones, so I suggest keeping those as well.

 If this program was useful to you, please support me through Patreon :)